opxz7148/java-movierental/README.md

 6. *The Missing Refactoring*.
 In the final code the Customer class still needs a *Move Method* refactoring to remove some unrelated behavior, in my opinion.
    - What do you think?

+In Python, the refactoring are the same, but some details are different.

+* method names should use Python naming convention
+* Python does not require creating an interface for strategy.
+If you want to write code like Java, you can create an abstract superclass (`PriceStrategy`) for the interface with methods that return 0.  `RegularPrice`, etc., are concrete subclasses.
+* Another way to implement Strategy in Python is to use an Enum.
+  - Each member of the enum is one pricing strategy (normal, childrens, new\_release).
+  - Each enum member is a dict, and the *values* in the dict are lambdas to compute the price and frequent renter points.
+In this way, each number member can define it's own function for pricing and frequent renter points.
+    ```python
+    from enum import Enum

+    class PriceCode(Enum):
+        """An enumeration for different kinds of movies and their behavior"""
+        new_release = { "price": lambda days: 3.0*days,
+                        "frp": lambda days: days
+                      }
+        normal = { "price": lambda days: ...,
+                   "frp": lambda days: ...
+                 }
+        ...

+        def price(self, days: int) -> float:
+            "Return the rental price for a given number of days"""
+            pricing = self.value["price"]
+            return pricing(days)
+    ```
+   - The method `price` (shown above) uses the enum member's dict (`values`) to get the lambda expression it should use to compute the rental price, then uses that lambda to compute the actual price.
+   - To reference a member of the PriceCode enum, you write:
+     ```python
+     movie_type = PriceCode.new_release
+     print("Rental price for 3 days:", movie_type.price(3))
+     ```

 [refactoring_ch1]: https://github.com/jbrucker/movierental/blob/master/refactoring-movierental.pdf
 [refactoring_pdf]: https://github.com/jbrucker/movierental/raw/master/refactoring-movierental.pdf